 Affiliate notice: Please note that some of my links are affiliate links.
 If you make a purchase using my link, I may make a small commission at no cost to you.

-At first I was so grateful to be able to take a full breath it was second nature to revel in just breathing.
+At first (after being pregnant), I was so grateful to be able to take a full breath it was second nature to revel in just breathing.
 Now, each day, I purposely take a moment to sink into my breath.
 Noticing how it feels as my lungs fill, the expansion.
 Then the release as I exhale.
 That is really all you need to do to “do” mindful breathing.
 Simply taking some deep breaths can calm the nervous system – and mine was on high alert after months of pain from my pelvis issues, delivery and the sleep deprivation that comes with the newborn territory.

-When you’re exhausted, your baby has long crying jags and pain you had managed is flaring its hard to stay positive.
+When you’re exhausted, your baby has long crying jags and the pain you had managed is flaring it’s hard to stay positive.
 So I dug out my old gratitude Journal (does anyone else have several guided journals that they start and stop?).
-Simply writing three things each day that I I grateful for really helps me to count my blessings and remember the good stuff.
+Simply writing three things each day that I am grateful for really helps me to count my blessings and remember the good stuff.
 Like how well my body is coping, how much I love these boys, how thankful I am for my husband.

 Movement is really helpful for managing tricky muscles and general health and wellbeing.
 There are a great many yoga poses I cannot do due to my pelvis issues and I still must be quite careful in how I move, but I am so happy with what I can do again.